 Request for Production (RFP)

-A request for production is the most common way used to get documents for a lawsuit.
+A request for production is the most common way to get documents for a lawsuit.
 A request for production is a written request from one party to the other requiring a person to produce physical evidence.
 These documents may exist as physical papers but could also be electronic files.
-When seeking a request for production, it is important to be clear what you want produced or the opposing side may object on grounds of the request being too broad in definition.
+When seeking a request for production, attorneys must be clear about what they want produced, or the opposing side may object on grounds that it is too broad in definition.

 In addition to requesting evidence, an RFP can be used to inspect physical property.
 This may include an expert examining the object or property under dispute, such as an electrician being brought in to examine electrical work being disputed.

-If a request for production is ignored or not fulfilled within the court schedule, the court will issue a subpoena duces tecum literally demanding the party bring forth the requested materials to court or be held in contempt.
+If a request for production is ignored or not fulfilled within the court schedule, the court issues a subpoena duces tecum, demanding the party bring forth the requested materials to court or be held in contempt.

 Request for Admission (RFA)

 A request for admission, also known as a request to admit, is a written statement used to establish basic facts and avoid having to establish them in trial.
 It is not used to seek an admission of guilt but to have both parties acknowledge and agree to certain facts ahead of time.
-These can be such things as ownership of a vehicle involved in a car accident, legal names, addresses, etc. An RFA also serves to establish the authenticity of documents under oath.
+These can include the ownership of a vehicle involved in a car accident, legal names, addresses, etc. An RFA also serves to establish the authenticity of documents under oath.